Italy's showman Berlusconi pulls off another surprise

 FOREIGN ALARM

-As he climbed the ratings in recent weeks, the nervousness in European capitals, particularly his favourite target Germany, was palpable.
+As he climbed the ratings in recent weeks, the nervousness in European capitals, particularly his favorite target Germany, was palpable.

 But calls by European politicians to vote for Monti and not Berlusconi only played into the former premier's hands, creating resentment at foreign interference and damaging the outgoing prime minister.